 3.2.
 Empty the tubing and the gradient maker.
 Use a pipet to remove any leftover dH2O in the channel between chambers of the gradient maker.
 Close the channel and tubing with the valve.

 3.3.
-Assemble two glass plates in the blue native gel holder, which has a hole on the bottom, and place it on the stand.
+Using casting frame and clamps assemble two glass plates in the holder, which has a hole on the bottom, and place it on the stand.
 Make sure that it is more or less on a straight surface with a water balance.
 Place the needle connected to the tubing between the glass plates.

 3.4.
 Prepare 6% and 15% gel solutions (Table 2).
 Keep on ice.
 Add APS and TEMED (they start polymerization) last.
 Mix gently to avoid making air bubbles.